 Fortunately, there are easy alternatives to liquidating your 401(k) that keep your savings intact—and, potentially, growing.
 If you've left a job and are considering what to do with your 401(k), here are the options:

 The rollover process is relatively easy—but every plan has different rules and the process can vary.
 Be sure to request a direct rollover, whereby a check is made payable directly to your IRA provider.
-“The benefit of a direct rollover is that you won’t face taxes or penalties,” says Hevert.
+"The benefit of a direct rollover is that taxes will not be withheld," says Hevert.

 This process can be complicated, and any missteps may trigger penalties and taxes.
 For example, if you don’t deposit the money into a tax-advantaged account within 60 days, it may be taxed as a withdrawal.
 "With an indirect rollover, it's up to you to prove at tax time that you did everything right," says Hevert.
 "With a direct rollover, you don’t have to deal with that."